-The British TV company, Nikelodeon, recently wanted to promote a new TV series (Wendell and Vinnie) which features a man whose life circumstances force him into ‘maturity.’
-In conjunction with the new series, Nikelodeon commissioned a study to find out what are considered the popular definitions of maturity and what is the assumed timing for men and women maturing.
+The TV company, Nickelodeon, recently wanted to promote a new TV series (Wendell and Vinnie) which features a man whose life circumstances force him into ‘maturity.’
+In conjunction with the new series, Nickelodeon commissioned a study to find out what are considered the popular definitions of maturity and what is the assumed timing for men and women maturing.
 They found that in the popular view men mature much later (11 years later, in fact, age 32 versus 43).
 Five of the most commonly cited (of the 30 or so) definitions of maturity, or more accurately of immaturity, that emerged in the popular view were:

 1. He finds humor in his passing gas and burping.